raleel/mythras-srd/0006_Vehicles.md

 **Weapons** : None that it cares to discuss

-**Description** : This extremely high-tech starship is the physical representation of a highly advanced artificial mind, that takes the form of a two kilometre longtwo-kilometre-long series of field-connected modules.
+**Description** : This extremely high-tech starship is the physical representation of a highly advanced artificial mind, that takes the form of a two-kilometre-long series of field-connected modules.
 The modules are individually purposed and include habitats, construction facilities, cargo areas, food processing, leisure complexes, hangar bays, and even some secretive units the ship's intelligence rarely, if ever, discusses.
 It needs no human crew, butcrew but can support a passenger population of up to 100,000 with ease.
 Many passengers are born and die aboard the Contact Unit: many are transitory, coming and going as they wish.